khylo/CourseNotes/cloud/aws/vpc.md

 #VPC
 A VPC spans all the Availability Zones in the region.
 After creating a VPC, you can add one or more subnets in each Availability Zone.
-When you create a subnet, you specify the CIDR block for the subnet
+When you create a subnet, you specify the CIDR block for the subnet when adding all ips use 0.0.0.0/0 for all IP4, and ::/0 for all ip6
 # VPC

 virtual data center in the cloud